actris-cloudnet/dataportal-docs/sites/kenttarova.md

 2002 and features a 20-meter-high measurement tower for studying atmosphere–biosphere interactions above a spruce forest (Lohila et al. 2015).
-Cloud remote sensing measurements in Kenttärova were first conducted as part of the Pallas Cloud Experiment (PaCE) campaigns in 2015, 2017 and 2019 (Tukiainen et al. 2025).
-Continuous cloud remote sensing at the site started in 2022.
+Cloud remote sensing measurements in Kenttärova were first conducted as part of the Pallas Cloud Experiment (PaCE) campaigns in 2015, 2017 and 2019 with measurements continuing since the 2022 campaign (Tukiainen et al. 2025).

 ## References